Everything you need to know about SCVA Tourism Grants, from eligibility to success metrics

 Criteria & Weight

-All grant recipients will be required to fill out a post-grant report within 60 days of the event the grant is being used for.”
+All grant recipients will be required to fill out a post-grant report within 60 days post-project.

 Report will require